-Trinidad Petroleum Development Company was registered in 1918 and from 1920 had its headquarters at Palmiste on Sir Norman Lamont's estate, and in 1927 moved it to Palo Seco, where its original interests were located, as well as on the Oropouche lagoon.
+Trinidad Petroleum Development Company was registered in 1918 and from 1920 had its headquarters at Palmiste on Sir Norman Lamont's estate.
+In 1927 it moved to Palo Seco, where its original interests were located, as well as on the Oropouche lagoon.
 Its first manager was Mr G. Kemsley.
-The first well at Palo Seco was drilled in 1926, and new fields came into existence at Los Bajos in 1930, and Quarry and Coora in 1938.
-Trinidad Petroleum Development Company drilled at considerable depth for the times, for example at Palo Seco in 1935 to 7,610 feet, at Coora in 1945 to 7,590 feet, at Los Bajos in 1946 to 8,011 feet, at Quarry in the same year at 7,800 feet.
+The first well at Palo Seco was drilled in 1926, with new fields coming into existence at Los Bajos in 1930, and Quarry and Coora in 1938.
+Trinidad Petroleum Development Company drilled at considerable depth for the times, for example at Palo Seco in 1935 to 7,610 feet, at Coora in 1945 to 7,590 feet, at Los Bajos in 1946 to 8,011 feet, at Quarry in the same year to 7,800 feet.
 Their methodical approach and deep drilling made the company one of the most consistent producers in Trinidad.